RudrakshRakeshZodage/Workflow_1/README.md

 ---

 ## 6. eCourts Scraper & Case Management Flow
 This diagram details how advocates can search and add cases to their dashboard by either scanning a physical QR code or performing a query against state/district filters, scraper logic, and multi-result picking.
+Captchas and session cookies are automated backend-side.

 ```mermaid
 flowchart TD